alphagov/govuk-developer-docs/source/manual/alerts/elasticsearch-cluster-health.html.md

 Restarting Elasticsearch node in order giving elastic node enough time to start up and reallocate the shards allocated to it before starting the other Elasticsearch (this can be checked using elasticsearch-head or using cluster health api).
-This should be enough to fix the issue
+This should be enough to fix the issue.

 An exception to the above case can happen after the restart of the cluster, when some shards in indices can have both primary and replica